overlord1109/commit-analyser/README.md

 # commit-analyser
-This program analyses a code repository and generates a report that lists all commits that edited method parameters.
+This program analyses a code repository and generates a report that lists all commits that removed method parameters.

 To run, please clone the project and run the following from the command-line: